 All students at The Reading Clinic undergo an initial assessment of their phonological processing abilities, reading and spelling skills using standardized tests.
-The results tell us if a there is a problem with phonological processing, which is one of the main causes of dyslexia.
-The results of the reading and spelling assessments tell us how far behind the student is in these skills in terms of grade level.
-For example, a student who is presently half way through grade 2 should be reading and spelling at a 2.5 grade level.
-If testing reveals that the child’s ability is at a grade 1.0, then this student is 1.5 grade levels behind.
+The results tell us if a there is a problem with phonological processing, which is one of the main causes of Dyslexia.
+The results of the reading and spelling assessments tell us how far behind the student is in these skills in terms of grade-level.
+For example, a student who is presently half way through grade 2 should be reading and spelling at a 2.5 grade-level.
+If testing reveals that the child’s ability is at a grade 1, then this student is 1.5 grade-levels behind.

-This test measures reading Fluency (rate and accuracy) during passage reading, and Comprehension of what was read.
-The Fluency score is a combination of the Rate and Accuracy scores.
-Rate measures how quickly the passage was read, and Accuracy measures how many errors were made.
+Grey Oral Reading Test, (GORT-5): Measures reading fluency, (rate and accuracy) during passage reading and comprehension of what was read.
+The fluency score is a combination of the rate and accuracy scores.
+Rate measures how quickly the passage was read and accuracy measures how many errors were made.

-This test measures the ability to spell both phonetically regular words (‘cat’) and irregular words that do not easily sound out (‘of’).
+Diagnostic Screening Test, (DST- Spelling): Measures the ability to spell both phonetically regular words, (cat) and irregular words that do not easily sound out, (of).

-It is possible to assess children as young as 5 years of age to determine if their phonological awareness skills are developing normally.
+It is possible to assess children as young as 5 to determine if their phonological awareness skills are developing normally.
 If there is a problem, timely intervention can help to develop these skills to lay the foundation for reading.
-Parents who request a Pre-Reading assessment have often observed warning signs in their child.
+Parents who request a pre-reading assessment have often observed warning signs in their child.
 Other parents have requested that their kindergarten-aged child be assessed because they have an older sibling with reading difficulties.
-If you have concerns, it is better to have your child assessed than to ‘wait and see’.
+If you have concerns, it is better to have your child assessed than to wait and see.
 The sooner problems are detected and treated, the better.